-About a year ago, my friend Nolan invited me to Yosemite to do some camping and rock climbing.
+A few years ago, my friend Nolan invited me to Yosemite to do some camping and rock climbing.
 Reticent about rehashing a forgotten part of my youth–and newly wary of the risks involved, I decided to join him for what he told me was a short, easy climb.
 The climb itself did turn out to be easy–more like a very steep hike that needed ropes–but was quite long.
 Midway through the climb, I became a bit tired and had to regroup my mental focus.
-Perched a few hundred feet above Tenaya Lake, I took a few deep breaths and looked at my dirty hands.
-My frame shifted lower to the be-speckled granite knobs my feet were resting on.
-I noticed that these two lumps of erosion-resistant material had these tiny black dots all over.
+Perched a few hundred feet above Tenaya Lake, I took a few deep breaths and looked at my dirty hands, and looked at the tiny friction based nubs supporting my weight 300 feet over the ground.
+Amazingly, these were not two little anonymous nubs.
+They had this amazing black speckling all over like a tiny Dalmatian.
 Even better, each of these black dots housed their own smaller flecks and refractive glitters.
 Zooming out, it amazed me that this whole slab had been done up in this same tremendous detail–a whole surface of surfaces, each dot with its own glitters.
 It is an infinite megapixel image.
 When we got back to the campsite, I noticed the same thing, but with the details in the leaves and needles in the trees–not a single leaf was missing its verdant green, all the bark had been marked brown and crunchy–not one blank pixel or corner cut.
 Nobody built this tree and said, “Hey nobody will ever see this, let’s skip the sap oozing out here, and you know there’s really no need to paint the dots on the underside of these leaves since they’re way up here.
 Just get the big stuff done and move onto the rocks in that creek and be done with it.”

-I came across some mahogany (a.k.a. ordered a box of hardwood scraps online) and I decided to make a pen out of it.
+I came across some mahogany scraps at the lumber store and I decided to make a pen out of it.
 The chunk of wood that I began with was about eight inches long, and maybe two inches across in each direction.
 It was splintery pinkish red and heavy for its size.
 At this point, the wilderness details are hidden–one could mistake this for almost any chunk of wood.
 In fact, the grain structure looked a bit wide, so I was worried that it would not sand smooth enough.

 I ripped this piece down into smaller strips, then cut it into two pieces to form the top and bottom of the pen.
 These pieces are drilled out, and a sleeve inserted.